ltsp/ltsp/docs/ltsp-ipxe.8.md

 : Reinstall the iPXE binaries in TFTP even if they already exist.
 Defaults to "", which means "only install the missing ones".
-Note that the --overwrite flag doesn't affect the binaries, they're only contolled by the --binaries flag.
+Note that the --overwrite flag doesn't affect the binaries, they're only controlled by the --binaries flag.

 ## ADVANCED IMAGE SOURCES
 This section is for advanced LTSP sysadmins.